Nikita-DS02/Data-engineering-batch-pipeline/README.md

   /opt/spark/scripts/ingest_to_kafka.py

-(This step takes several minutes to process ~2 million records).
+(Note: This step processes ~2 million records and will take several minutes to complete).

 Run Processing Script:
-Submit the main Spark processing script (process_with_spark.py) to read from Kafka, perform quarterly aggregation, and write to PostgreSQL:
+Submit the main Spark processing script (process_with_spark.py).
+This reads the JSON messages from Kafka, performs cleaning, aggregates data quarterly, and writes the final results to PostgreSQL:

 docker exec --user root -it data-engineering-batch-pipeline-spark-1 /opt/spark/bin/spark-submit \
   --master 'local[*]' \